jppferguson/eslint-config/readme.md

 * Fixes issues and formatting errors with Prettier
 * Lints + Fixes inside of html script tags
 * Lints + Fixes React via eslint-config-airbnb
-* You can see all the [rules here](https://github.com/jppferguson/eslint-config-jppferguson/blob/master/.eslintrc.js) - these generally abide by the code written in my courses.
+* You can see all the [rules here](https://github.com/jppferguson/eslint-config/blob/master/.eslintrc.js).
 You are very welcome to overwrite any of these settings, or just fork the entire thing to create your own.

 ## Installing